ernesst/Utrack/README.md

 # Utrack

-Background terminal position trackin for Ubuntu Touch devices.
+Background terminal position tracking for Ubuntu Touch devices.

 ## Credits
 - Thanks to gpx-py : https://github.com/tkrajina/gpxpy

 ## features
 - Record into a gpx file your trip into Download folder,
-- Auto-import into activitytracker the trip,
+- Auto-import trip into activitytracker,
 - Realtime recording of your position into Phonetrack https://apps.nextcloud.com/apps/phonetrack

 ## version